liamnaddell/fsdesign/README.md

     //max_name_len is set so that dir_entry is smaller than a block. char name[];
 };

+/*
+NOTE: This is the first design for dir entries that came to mind.
+There are a lot of unfortunate design tradeoffs here:
+ * If we store directory entries packed, then it's harder to delete directory entries without introducing misalignment
+ * If we store directory entries padded (char name[MAX_SIZE]) we are likely to waste a ton of space.
+It seems like most filesystems are ok with this tradeoff though
+ * We can also improve searching using hashing.
+I think you need to maintain directory entries as a tree for this to be efficient though.
+*/

 //These read and open requests come from some passed message from procnto.
 //NULL indicates "/".